 The idea of a singularity has been adapted to futurism.
 Just as the laws of physics break down under the extreme conditions of a black hole, in a technological singularity our laws, theories, and models of human society will break down.
 So the physics singularity of the black hole has been used as a metaphor for science and technology progressing at exponentially faster rates, until our familiar laws of social science begin to break down.

 In Say's day people sometimes argued that new labor saving technology should be suppressed to save jobs, or deliberately inefficient production should be adopted to create jobs.
 Variations of this argument are always with us and Say's Law is the basis for the standard arguments against these policies.

 Say said that the market would automatically create jobs.
 His key idea is that the capitalist would not sit on his savings.
 The capitalist would always find profitable ways to invest.
 To sit on his savings and give up the opportunity to make interest or profits would be irrational.
 So the capitalists would always build factories, buy equipment, or otherwise invest the capital.
 Workers would be put to work building the factories or making equipment.
 Thus, the investment of savings would push the economy back toward full employment.

 About twenty years later Say came back and issued what I like to call Say's Caveat.
 He said that his law would only work as long as the capitalist could find profitable investments.

 Many economists rejected this warning, but others developed variations on the idea.
 Marx said that monopoly capitalism would accumulate savings until profits and interest were driven toward zero.
 Then when the capitalists failed to invest their capital there would be mass unemployment and a crisis in capitalism.
 He thought this would lead to revolution.
-The great depression saw something like this happen.
+The great depression in the 1930s saw something like this happen.